dandyvica/clf/README.md

               'error'
             ]
           }

 ```

 ## Environment provided to the called scripts or commands
-Whenever a match is found when searching a logfile, if provided, as script is called, with optional arguments.
+Whenever a match is found when searching a logfile, if provided, a script is called, with optional arguments.
 A list of environment variables is created and passed to the created process, to be used by the called script.
 Following is the list of created variables:

 variable name | description
 ---                                | ---